agargaro/three.ez/docs/docs/tutorial/rendering/smart-rendering.md

 - Adding or removing objects
 - Focus changes

-> ⚠️ **Automatic change detection may introduce a minor overhead, so it is advisable to activate this mode only when it is required.**
+> ⚠️ **Automatic change detection may introduce a minor overhead, so it is recommended to activate this mode only when necessary.**

-## Manual detection
+## Manual Update

-If it's not possible to automatically detect a change (such as modifications in geometry, material properties, etc.), you will need to set the flag to **true** manually. <br />
+If automatic change detection isn't possible (e.g., modifications in geometry, material properties, etc.), you can manually set the flag to **true**.
-You can manually update the `needsRender` flag by changing it on any `Object3D` that has been added to the `Scene` object.
+You can manually update the `needsRender` flag by modifying it on any `Object3D` that has been added to the `Scene` object.

-## How it is activated
+## Activation

-The smart rendering mode is **disabled** by default. <br />
+Smart rendering mode is **disabled** by default. <br />
-To enable it, you need to utilize the `activeSmartRendering` method on the `Scene` object.
+To enable it, use the `activeSmartRendering` method on the `Scene` object.
-> 💡 **Smart rendering is associated with a scene, meaning it doesn't need to be enabled for all of your scenes.**
+> 💡 **Smart rendering is specific to a scene, so it doesn't need to be enabled for all scenes.**

 ## Example